-The Christian Care Trust, 110 Nether Street, Finchley, London N12 8EU.
-Registered Office as amended by a supplemental Trust Deed made on 31 July 1998.
+Registered Office The Christian Care Trust, 110 Nether Street, Finchley, London N12 8EU.

+Governing document The Trust's governing document is a Declaration of Trust made on 14 April 1997, as amended by a supplemental Trust Deed made on 31 July 1998.
 The Trust is an independent body with no formal links to other organisations.